Products

 Investing in employee training can help increase the quality of support your customers receive.
 Training can focus on soft skills like communication, while building up your team’s knowledge of internal documents and solutions.
 The better prepared your employees are, the better the customer interactions will be.

 It’s useful to integrate pre-, during-, and post-training surveys to give your employees the chance to give feedback on their training and development.
-Just like when customer experience surveys, getting feedback from your employees will help you see what’s working and how you can enhance their experience.
+Just like with customer experience surveys, getting feedback from your employees will help you see what’s working and how you can enhance their experience.

 Your customers’ experience with your brand begins before their first interaction.
 Identify touchpoints before, during, and after each sale, and use these to create a customer touchpoint map.
 Get customer feedback at each touchpoint to improve customer satisfaction, experience, and retention.